Q. What time should I arrive?

 Q. Can I buy food on site?

 Yes, food and beverages can be purchased from pop-up food vendors onsite.
-There will be three food trucks: Agape and two Bar Coco trucks at the two ends of the Reserve.
 There are also several restaurants and shops near Towns Place/Walsh Bay or at Barangaroo South.

 Q. Can I put a shade tent up?
 What seating is provided?